 In a statement on its website www.Cyber-berkut.Org, the group said it had targeted three NATO websites over what it claimed was the alliance`s interference in Ukraine and support of the "Kiev junta".

 "We will not allow the presence of NATO in our homeland," said the statement, which could not be independently verified.

 Ukraine has been shaken by turmoil that saw a bloody street revolt oust pro-Russian president Viktor Yanukovych in February as anger exploded over his rejection of closer ties with the European Union in favour of Moscow.

-Moscow sparked anger after it sent its forces to occupy the majority Russian-speaking Black Sea peninsula of Crimea, where regional authorities declared independence and will hold a referendum on Sunday on whether to leave Ukraine and join Russia.
+Moscow sparked anger after it sent its forces to occupy the majority Russian-speaking Black Sea peninsula of Crimea, where regional authorities declared independence and will hold a referendum today on whether to leave Ukraine and join Russia.